GIFT-ASSET/swap2stars/starswap/docs/Quickstart.md

         if (window.StarsSwapWidget) {
           window.StarsSwapWidget.init({
             partnerUid: '*your_partner_uid_here*',
-            userId: *your custom or telegram user_id who laucnh app* });
+            userId: *your custom or telegram user_id who laucnh app*,
+            isCanBuyPremium: *true or false for display buy premium button* });
           if (callback) callback();
         }